 Authors associated with this publication with profiles on BlossomRobin Carhart-Harris

 Dr. Robin Carhart-Harris is the Founding Director of the Neuroscape Psychedelics Division at UCSF.
 Previously he led the Psychedelic group at Imperial College London.

 Dr. Guy Goodwin is the Chief Medical Officer at COMPASS Pathways and an Emeritus Professor of Psychiatry at the University of Oxford, UK.
 His research focusses on the neurobiology and treatment of mood disorders, such as bipolar depression, with a focus on the commercial development of COMP360 psilocybin.

 Institutes associated with this publicationCOMPASS Pathways

-COMPASS Pathways is a publicly listed company (NASDAQ) that aims to develop psilocybin for treatment-resistant depression (TRD) for which it has completed a successful Phase IIb trial.
-It has gone public and has received substantial investment from atai.
+COMPASS Pathways is a publicly listed company (NASDAQ) that is developing psilocybin for treatment-resistant depression (TRD) for which it has completed a successful Phase IIb trial.
+COMPASS is one of the largest psychedelic companies and has received substantial investment from atai.